Lynette Cisneros

 I am a Licensed Clinical Mental Health Counselor in North Carolina and a Licensed Mental Health Counselor in Florida.
-My education and degrees were completed at the University of Florida & Loyola University Chicago.
-Throughout my 24 year career I have provided individual, couples, family & group therapy with diverse populations of children, adolescent and adult clients in larger cities as well as rural communities.
+Throughout my 25 year career I have provided individual, couples, family & group therapy with diverse populations of children, adolescent and adult clients in larger cities as well as rural communities.
 At this time I focus exclusively on providing individual therapy for adults across NC and FL.

-In my career I have chosen to practice in differing clinical settings across various populations.
-I am confidant this decision has enhanced not only how I practice but also how I move through & within my own life.
+I have chosen to practice in differing clinical settings across various populations.
+I am confidant this decision has enhanced not only how I practice but also how I move through my own life.
 Trust me, I loathe to sound cliched but it can be true that the therapist/client journey is a sacred space.
 I value what this path has granted me and the many opportunities to really get a chance to learn from & better understand people from various walks of life.
-It has enhanced my perspective and I am a better counselor and person for it.
+It has enhanced my perspective and I am a better counselor for it.

-I utilize an Integrative Approach as it allows the counselor to draw from multiple methods across various therapeutic orientations in order to customize the therapy process with each individual.
-The Integrative Approach is a holistic and welcoming approach which highlights the individual characteristics & experiences of the client, client motivation and the therapeutic relationship as key elements towards affecting lasting change.
+I utilize an integrative approach as it allows the counselor to draw from multiple interventions across various therapeutic orientations in order to customize the process.
+The integrative approach highlights the individual characteristics & experiences of the client, client motivation and the therapeutic relationship as key elements towards affecting lasting change.
+A therapist has to be able to adapt and 'read the room' and this approach encourages that type of flexibility to assure treatment is client specific.

 See Treatment Approach for information on the other therapeutic orientations utilized.

-My style & intention through the therapeutic process is to collaborate in a respectful, compassionate, direct and non-judgmental manner.
+My style & intention through the therapeutic process is to collaborate in a respectful, direct, compassionate and non-judgmental manner.
 I work to appropriately join with my clients as they identify their personal goals that are both positive and attainable.

-I seek to assist my clients in identifying which choices, thoughts & behaviors have served them well and which may need to be reframed, redirected or just released.
+I seek to assist my clients in identifying which choices, thoughts, narratives and behaviors have served them well and which may need to be reframed, redirected or just released.
 Furthermore, I believe in validating, empowering, laughing with and if necessary challenging my clients as they increase their self awareness, sort through the impact of unresolved experiences and establish concrete changes.

 I strive to be welcoming & inclusive while providing a safe space for all my clients to openly be who they are.